fcanela/bernard/README.md

 If you think something could be done better or simply sucks, bring up a issue on the [tracker](https://github.com/fcanela/bernard/issues).
 Don't be shy.
 I really love feedback and technical discussions.

 ### <a name="developing"></a> Developing
 Pull requests are welcome (and will make me cry in joy).
-Specially .

-Did I already say that I **love** technical discussions?
+Also, did I already say that I **love** technical discussions?
 Feel free to open a issue on the [tracker](https://github.com/fcanela/bernard/issues) if you have any doubt.

 ### <a name="bugs"></a> Bug reports, feature requests and discussion